bsoelch/OneChar.js/ItrLang.md

 * `¥` writes the top stack element as byte (or string if it is a vector) rounding numbers to the nearest integer and taking all values modulo `256`
 * `£` prints the string representation of the top stack element
-* `$` pushes the string representation of the top-stack element onto the stack

 If no operation writes to standard output, the the top stack element will be implicitly printed.